Close

 9.2.2.
 Linked List Partial Implementation

 Now let’s look at a (partial) implementation for the linked list class, named MHCLinkedList.
+This implementation only includes the methods for adding nodes to the list.

 Note